paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `PREP_Nextflow_EAGER_noReads_ElMiron_toebone.tsv`: the overview of the number of reads available for the El Miron toe bone sample, whose metagenomic sequencing data was generated for Fu *et al.* (2016), but has not been published
+  - `PREP_Nextflow_EAGER_noReads_labcontrols.tsv`: the overview of the number of reads available for the extraction and library control samples

 2. `ASMB`: results related to the *de novo* assembly and non-reference binning